PASTAQ-MS/PASTAQ/README.md

 make test
 ```

-You can use the Ninja building tool for faster compilation times.
+Additionally, you can use the Ninja building tool for faster compilation times.

 ```sh
 mkdir build